solaiye/theorie-relative-de-la-monnaie/README.rst

     replace by  : dpi=200 or more

-Generate all format (copy pdf and epub in html folder)
+Generate all (copy pdf and epub in html folder)
 ======================================================

 ::